uber/okbuck/README.md

 ```

 After applying the plugin, the following tasks will be added to the root project
-  +  `buckWrapper` will create a buck wrapper script and varios configuration files to invoke buck commands
+  +  `buckWrapper` will create a buck wrapper script and various configuration files to invoke buck commands
   +  `okbuck` will generate BUCK files

 ### Buck Wrapper